Conjoined Queens: Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A', calling it one of the season's best.
 Bernardo Sim included the runway challenge in Out magazine's list of fifteen "moments that prove ... season 7 was actually iconic".
-In 2021, Screen Rant included Pearl and Trixie Mattel in an overview of the show's ten best makeover challenge transformations.
+In 2021, Screen Rant included Pearl and Trixie Mattel in a list of the show's ten best makeover challenge transformations.